Close

 The Statement in Form AOC-1 containing the salient features of the financial statement of the Company’s subsidiaries and associates pursuant to first proviso to sub-section (3) of Section 129 of the Companies Act 2013 forms part of this Report as Annexure-1.

-In accordance with third proviso of Section 136(1) of the Companies Act, 2013, the Annual Report of the Company, containing therein its standalone and the consolidated financial statements has been placed on the website of the Company i.e. www.balasorealloys.com.
+In accordance with third proviso of Section 136(1) of the Companies Act, 2013, the Annual Report of the Company, containing therein its standalone and the consolidated financial statements has been placed on the website of the Company at www. balasorealloys.com

 PARTICULARS OF LOANS, GUARANTEES OR INVESTMENTS

-During the year under review there is no loan given, the details of investment made and the Guarantees provided under the provisions of Section 186 of the Companies Act, 2013 are given in the note no.3 & 4 respectively of the Financial Statements of the Company for the year ended on 31st March, 2022
+During the year under review there is no loan given, the details of investment made and the Guarantees provided under the provisions of Section 186 of the Companies Act, 2013 are given in the note of accounts of the Financial Statements of the Company for the year ended on 31st March, 2023

 PARTICULARS OF CONTRACTS OR ARRANGEMENTS WITH RELATED PARTIES

-During the financial year ended March 31, 2022, your Company’s transactions with all the Related Parties as defined under the Companies Act, 2013 read with rules framed thereunder were in the ordinary course of business and at arm’s length basis.
-Your Company does not have a material unlisted subsidiary as stipulated under Regulation 16(1)(c) of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
-During the year under review, your Company did not have any Related Party Transaction which required prior approval of the Shareholders.
+During the financial year ended March 31, 2023 your Company's transactions with all the Related Parties as defined under the Companies Act, 2013 read with rules framed there under were in the ordinary course of business and at arm's length basis.
+Your Company does not have a material unlisted subsidiary as stipulated under Regulation 16(l)(c) of the SEBI (Listing Obligations and Disclosure Requirements) Regulations,2015.
+During the year under review, your Company has undergone a Related Party Transaction requiring ratification/approval of the Shareholders.

-All Related Party Transactions (‘RPT’) are placed before the Audit Committee for its prior approval.
-There has been no materially Significant Related party Transaction during the year under review, having potential conflict with the interest of the Company.
-Hence, disclosure in Form AOC-2 is not applicable.
-Further, necessary disclosures required under the Indian Accounting Standard (Ind AS-24) have been made in the Notes forming part of Financial Statements of this Annual Report.
+All Related Party Transactions ('RPT') are placed before the Audit Committee for its ratification/approval.
+Since there was a materially significant RPT during the year under review disclosure in Form AOC-2 is applicable and is annexed to this Report as Annexure - 2.
+Further, necessary disclosures required under the Indian Accounting Standard (Ind AS - 24) have been made in the Notes forming part of Financial Statements of this Annual Report.

 PUBLIC DEPOSITS